 Every time I see those tiny black vanilla specks adorning something I’m eating, it brings me back to my childhood when Mom would bring home Breyer’s vanilla bean ice cream, a rare treat since it was much more expensive than plain vanilla Kemps in the red handled quart pail.

 Instead of sugar, I only needed to use about 1/4 cup of my favorite local honey made by Ames Farm for a completely naturally sweetened fruit butter.
-And adding a pinch of cinnamon and freshly grated nutmeg brings it all together.
+Adding a pinch of cinnamon and freshly grated nutmeg brings warmth and depth, complimenting the chai.